richev/LetsEncryptAzureCloudService/docs/index.md

 }
 ```

-Add this attribute to all of the controllers where you want to enforce HTTPS
+Add this attribute to all of the controllers where you want to enforce HTTPS.

 ## PC Setup - OpenSSL